 The shedding season will require a good brush every day.
 It might be too much for him at first, but lots of fuss and the odd treat goes a long way to help make him stay put throughout while you get all that fur captured and bagged.
 An all-over brush will take around 20 minutes.

 For the rest of the year, you can give him a quick brush every other day to remove any loose fur and prevent tangles and knots.
+Having the right type of brush for your Husky is important.

 A great hairstylist uses the best tools to produce a great hairstyle.
 The same goes for Fido’s shedding sessions.
 Get the right tools to start with, and the job is easier and the result tidier.
 The rule of thumb for grooming is one brush and one deshedding tool.